 In a regular scheduled physical my PCP asked about my ability to empty my bladder freely and I tell her that I do have occasional issues with that, so I am referred to a urologist for the first time in my life.
 After an examination he announces that I have an enlarged prostate.
 Another pill - and the pill works.
 Age.

 A couple of years ago I began passing a little blood in my urine.
 A call to my urologist and we do a cystoscope procedure - we look into the bladder and find two tumors that must be dealt with.
 This is day surgery and it is successful.
 They were malignant tumors.
 The exact same thing happened recently and two more cancerous tumors were successfully removed.
 While anesthetized a biopsy was performed on the prostate to follow up on a suspicious bump discovered by a digital exam and cancer was discovered.
 Age.

-Today I began a series of radiation treatments to deal with the prostate cancer.
+I recently completed a series of 28 radiation treatments to deal with the prostate cancer.
 I feel great.
 I am essentially a-symptomatic.
 But I have cancer which if not treated somehow could become a different kind of serious problem.
-So now for five days a week for 28 treatments I have a daily plan to follow.
 "They" say this works.
 I'm hopeful.
 Hope seems to be the coin of the realm as far as old people go.